Matt Ryan Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 - This week Ryan will face the NFL's 14th-ranked pass defense (244.7 yards allowed per game).

-- The Saints have allowed 19 touchdowns through the air (1.2 per game).
-They are third in the NFL in that category.
+- The Saints have allowed 19 passing TDs this year (1.2 per game), ranking them third among NFL defenses.

 Recent Performances

-- He also has 32 rushing yards on 11 carries, averaging 10.7 yards per game.
+- He has tacked on 32 rushing yards on 11 carries, averaging 10.7 yards per game.

 Ryan's Atlanta Teammates